 Apparently, you are too since the questions of how I did it keep pouring in.

-I am always happy to oblige my audience, so in this post I’ll talk about how I created a commenting tribe to give my blog social proof as well as a significant increase in my website traffic.
+I am always happy to oblige, so in this post I'll talk about how I created a commenting tribe to give my blog social proof as well as a significant increase in my website traffic.

 I mentioned this strategy briefly in my Traffic Generation Step by Step post, but just saying that I post all my new articles to various tribes didn't provide much of the insider information on what I actually do.